-You can start preparing for your birth in the early stages of pregnancy, thinking about classes and finding out what is available locally to suit you is important.
-Whichever type of birth you are having you are encouraged to think about how you would like to make it personal to you.
+You can start preparing for birth in the early stages of pregnancy; think about classes and learn what is available locally.
+Whichever type of birth you have, you are encouraged to consider how to make it personal.

-Speak with your midwife about your choices and use the NHS choices website for further information.
+Speak with your midwife about your birth preparation choices, and use the NHS Choices website for further information on how to prepare for labour.

 Vaginal Birth After Caesarean Section (VBAC)

-If you’ve had a previous caesarean, you might be feeling unsure about your birth options.
-There’s lots of myths and misinformation around vaginal birth after caesarean (also known as VBAC).
+If you’ve had a previous caesarean, you might feel unsure about your birth options.
+There are many myths and misinformation around vaginal birth after caesarean.

-You might be sure that you want a VBAC this time, or anxious about the idea of it.
+You might be sure that you want a VBAC this time, or anxious about it.
 You might feel that you don’t want to try a VBAC at all.
-If you’ve had a traumatic birth experience previously, it’s understandable that you might be feeling scared and anxious.
+If you’ve had a traumatic birth experience previously, it’s understandable to feel scared and anxious.

 Read more